E — Exhaustion: A Nervous System Perspective | The A–Z of Stress & Anxiety

 Exhaustion is one of the most familiar entry points.
 It is also one of the most misunderstood.

-For many people, exhaustion is not simply “being tired”.
-It is a more pervasive sense that energy, clarity, and capacity are unreliable.
-That even after rest, something still feels offline.
-This entry explores exhaustion as a nervous system and energy state rather than a failure of effort, resilience, or motivation.
+For many people, exhaustion is not simply feeling tired.
+It is a broader sense that energy, clarity, and capacity are unreliable.
+Even after rest, something still feels out of balance.
+This entry explores exhaustion as a state of nervous system pressure and reduced conscious capacity rather than a failure of effort, resilience, or motivation.

 What Exhaustion Often Looks Like in Real Life

-Exhaustion rarely arrives as a single, dramatic collapse.
-More often, it settles in quietly and becomes normal.
+Exhaustion rarely arrives as a sudden collapse.
+More often it settles in gradually and becomes normal.

-People describe waking without a sense of restoration.
-They may be able to get through the morning, but by midday feel cognitively foggy or emotionally flat.
-Tasks that once felt simple require disproportionate effort.
-Concentration fragments.
-Decision-making slows.
-There is a sense of operating on reduced bandwidth.
+People often describe waking without a sense of restoration.
+The morning may begin reasonably well, yet by midday cognitive clarity fades.
+Tasks that once felt straightforward require disproportionate effort.
+Concentration fragments and decision making slows.
+There is a sense of operating with reduced mental bandwidth.

-Physically, the body may feel heavy, weak, or oddly wired and tired at the same time.
-Muscles fatigue quickly.
+Physically the body may feel heavy, weak, or strangely wired and tired at the same time.
+Muscles fatigue more quickly.
 Exercise tolerance drops.
-Recovery from even light exertion takes longer than expected.
-Sleep may be disrupted, unrefreshing, or strangely shallow.
+Recovery from even modest exertion takes longer than expected.
+Sleep may become lighter, disrupted, or unrefreshing.

-Behaviourally, people may oscillate between pushing through and collapsing.
+Behaviour often follows a push and collapse pattern.
 Periods of productivity are followed by disproportionate crashes.
-Rest feels necessary but never quite sufficient.
-Over time, this pattern can begin to erode confidence in one’s own capacity.
+Rest becomes necessary but rarely feels sufficient.
+Over time this pattern can begin to undermine confidence in one’s own capacity.

 What Is Often Misunderstood About This

-In both clinical work and lived experience, I have repeatedly seen exhaustion persist even when people are doing “the right things”.
-They may be sleeping more, eating reasonably well, reducing commitments, and yet still feel depleted.
+In practice, many individuals experiencing exhaustion are already making significant effort.
+They may be sleeping more, eating reasonably well, reducing commitments, and still feeling depleted.

-This is where frustration builds.
-When effort does not restore energy, self-criticism often follows.
-Exhaustion becomes personalised rather than contextualised.
+When effort does not restore energy, frustration builds.
+Exhaustion becomes personalised rather than understood as a systemic response to load.

 What Is Happening Underneath

-To understand exhaustion properly, it helps to move away from the idea of energy as a single tank that simply needs refilling.
+To understand exhaustion more clearly, it helps to move away from the idea of energy as a single tank that simply needs refilling.

-Research from the ME/CFS field has been particularly illuminating here.
-Studies suggest that many individuals with chronic fatigue have a significantly lowered anaerobic threshold.
-In practical terms, this means their system switches into inefficient energy production far earlier than expected.
+Research from the ME/Chronic Fatigue Syndrome field provides useful insight here.
+Studies suggest that many individuals with chronic fatigue experience a significantly lowered anaerobic threshold.
+In practical terms, this means their bodies shift into inefficient energy production far earlier than expected.

-This is not about fitness.
-It is about cellular metabolism.
+This is not primarily about physical fitness.
+It reflects changes in cellular metabolism and energy regulation.

-When the anaerobic threshold is low, everyday activities can push the body into a state that generates fatigue-inducing by-products more quickly.
+When the anaerobic threshold drops, everyday activities can generate fatigue producing by products more quickly.
 Recovery then takes longer.
-Repeated cycles of this create the experience of being exhausted by things that “shouldn’t” be exhausting.
+Repeated cycles of this create the experience of being exhausted by activities that once felt manageable.

 Brain fog fits naturally into this picture.
-Under sustained stress, blood flow, neurotransmitter balance, and glucose regulation in the brain all shift.
-Cognitive clarity is not lost because the brain is damaged, but because the conditions for efficient processing are no longer consistently met.
+Under sustained pressure, blood flow patterns, neurotransmitter balance, and glucose regulation in the brain all shift.
+Cognitive clarity becomes inconsistent because the conditions required for efficient processing are no longer reliably present.

 How This Fits Within the Mind Works Framework

-Within the Mind Works model, exhaustion often reflects a system operating below its optimal Tower Block level.
-Capacity is reduced, not because something is “wrong”, but because the combined load across the Pillars of Health has exceeded what the system can comfortably manage.
+Within the Mind Works framework, exhaustion often indicates that the system is operating below its optimal Tower Block level.
+Capacity is reduced because the combined load across the Pillars of Health has exceeded what the system can comfortably regulate.

-From a Process of Change perspective, exhaustion frequently appears before meaningful change becomes possible.
-It signals that the system has reached the limits of coping through effort alone.
-This is not a failure point, but an information point.
+From the perspective of the Process of Change, exhaustion often appears before meaningful change becomes possible.
+It indicates that the system has reached the limits of coping through effort alone.

 Closing Reflection